-Re-Thinking Operations & Maintenance for High Performance Buildings
+Rethinking Operations and Maintenance for High-Performance Buildings

 On Demand Training

-Register now to learn about engagement programs for key stakeholders -- including building owners, operators, and occupants -- in the design, construction, and operation of sustainable facilities.
+Learn about engagement programs for key stakeholders -- including building owners, operators, and occupants -- in the design, construction, and operation of sustainable facilities.
 Find out about a cyclical process that involves stewardship, performance, and enabling tools and metrics that result in refinements and continual improvement.

 Discover best practices and techniques to: